Terstegge/mbed-os-MSP432/README.md

 Beginning with version 3.0.0.5, Drag-n-Drop Flash supports the following
      targets: MSP432, CC3220SF, CC13x0, CC26x0, CC13x2, and CC26x2.
 ```
 For Mbed OS we need a mode with Drag-n-Drop Flash.
-So we choose the
+Both, mode 2 and mode 4
+will work.
+Mode 2 has the advantage that you can continue to use the board
-mode 4 with all its nice features:
+with TI tools like Code Composer Studio.
+Here we choose mode 4 with all
+its nice features:
 ```
 ./xdsdfu -c 4